The Changing Landscape of Career Priorities

 1. Prioritize Onboarding and Early Engagement

 A solid onboarding experience is critical for retaining top talent, especially among younger workers.
-Structured, engaging onboarding that provides clarity, connection, and purpose from day one can set the tone for long-term satisfaction.
+Structured and engaging onboarding that provides clarity, connection, and purpose from day one can set the tone for long-term satisfaction.

 2. Foster a Culture of Transparency